-Child Care Providers are required to be licensed by the State of Minnesota Department of Human Services if they provide day care services beyond what is allowed as a legally unlicensed child care provider.
-If interested in becoming a licensed day care provider please contact Nicollet County.
+Child Care Providers are required to be licensed by the State of Minnesota Department of Human Services if they provide daycare services beyond what is allowed as a legally unlicensed child care provider.
+If interested in becoming a licensed daycare provider please contact the Nicollet County Child Care Licensor.

 Rules & Regulations